 All industrial processes and fuel burning equipment may not emit sulfur-compound emissions exceeding 500 parts per million (ppm) averaged over a period of three hours in accordance with 18 AAC 50.055(c).
-The diesel engines are fuel-burning equipment; the rock crushers are industrial processes, but do not produce any sulfur-compound emissions.
-Therefore, Condition 6 requires the Permittee to comply with this standard for diesel engines.
-Condition 6 also establishes MR&R requirements to demonstrate compliance with this standard for gas-fired engines.
+The diesel engines are fuel-burning equipment; the rock crushers are industrial processes but do not produce any sulfur-compound emissions.
+Therefore, Condition 7 requires the Permittee to comply with this standard and associated MR&R requirements to demonstrate compliance with this standard for all fuel-burning (liquid- and gas-fired) engines.

-Factual Basis: The sulfur-compound emissions standards apply to stationary diesel engines.
-Although sulfur-compound emissions standards do not apply to non-road engines, all non-road engines must be monitored to ensure the protection of ambient air quality standards in accordance with 18 AAC 50.010(2) and 18 AAC 50.110.
+Factual Basis: The sulfur-compound emissions standard applies to stationary diesel engines.
+Although sulfur-compound emissions standards do not apply to nonroad engines, all nonroad engines must be monitored to ensure the protection of ambient air quality standards in accordance with 18 AAC 50.010(2) and 18 AAC 50.110.

-MR&R requirements were modified from the 2014 MG9 Rev. 1 to simplify and reduce the amount of information to be reported by the Permittee and reviewed by the Department.
-Instead of attaching all fuel receipts with each FOR or a statement from the fuel supplies, the Permittee is to keep these records for at least five years and only report the fuel grade used during the reporting period.
-The Permittee should submit a statement certified by the Responsible Official stating that only ULSD or LSD fuel was used.
+In Revision 2, the Department modified the reporting requirements under Condition 8 to simplify and reduce the amount of information to be reported by the Permittee and reviewed by the Department by eliminating the requirement to submit all fuel receipts.
+Instead of attaching all fuel receipts or a statement from the fuel supplier with each FOR, the Permittee is to keep these records for at least five years and only report the fuel grade used during the reporting period.
+If only ULSD or LSD was used for the entire reporting period, the Permittee should submit a statement certified by the Responsible Official stating that only ULSD or LSD was purchased.
+Otherwise, the Permittee should submit a list of fuel grades, including sulfur content or a fuel analysis showing sulfur content for each fuel grade used.
 If a fuel type other than ULSD or LSD was used, the Permittee is to submit a list of fuel grades, including sulfur content for each fuel grade used.
-Industry requested a provision for bulk fuel tank deliveries be included in MG9 revision.

-The Department modified MR&R requirements to provide flexibility when fuel used during the reporting period is from a bulk supply/tank.
+The Department also modified MR&R requirements to provide flexibility when fuel used during the reporting period is from a bulk supply/tank.
 The Permittee must report this in the semiannual operating report and maintain fuel receipts for five years.
 The Department will review these records during Full Compliance Evaluations or when requested per Condition 5.4.

-For diesel-fired engines the MR&R conditions are Standard Operating Permit Conditions XI and XII under 18 AAC 50.346(c), adopted into regulation pursuant to AS 46.14.010(e).
+For liquid fuel-fired engines the MR&R conditions are based on the SPCs XI and XII under 18 AAC 50.346(c), adopted into regulation pursuant to AS 46.14.010(e).

-Gas-Fired Fuel Burning Equipment: If a source permitted under an MG9 Rev. 2 uses pipeline quality natural gas, no monitoring terms are needed and reporting should consist of submitting a statement certified by the Responsible Official stating that only natural gas was used.
+Gas-Fired Fuel Burning Equipment: If a source permitted under an MG9 Rev. 3 uses pipeline quality natural gas, no monitoring terms are needed and reporting should consist of submitting a statement certified by the Responsible Official stating that only natural gas was used.

-Highline Power: If a source permitted under an MG9 Rev. 2 uses highline power, no monitoring terms are needed and reporting should consist of submitting a statement certified by the Responsible Official stating that only highline power was used.
+Highline Power: If a source permitted under MG9 Rev. 2 uses highline power, no monitoring terms are needed, and reporting should consist of submitting a statement certified by the Responsible Official stating that only highline power was used.

-Condition 8 - Pollution Control Equipment Breakdown Reporting
+Condition 9 - Pollution Control Equipment Breakdown Reporting

-Legal Basis: This condition is intended to ensure all emission units operating at the stationary source are in compliance with 18 AAC 50.544(b)(2) for a minor permit classified under 18 AAC 50.502(b).
-These requirements are carried forward from Condition 18 of the MG9.
+Legal Basis: This condition is intended to ensure all emissions units operating at the stationary source are in compliance with 18 AAC 50.544(b)(2).

 Factual Basis: The Department included these reporting requirements to better ensure compliance with the permit conditions.
-Permittees can more effectively meet their compliance obligations by ensuring that all emission units are well maintained and that any pollution control equipment, if used, functions properly.
-These requirements are an extension of the Good Air Pollution Control Practices of Condition 16.
+Permittees can more effectively meet their compliance obligations by ensuring that all emissions units are well maintained and that any pollution control equipment, if used, functions properly.
+These requirements are an extension of the Good Air Pollution Control Practices of Condition 18.

-Condition 9 - Excess Emissions and Permit Deviations
+Condition 10 - Excess Emissions and Permit Deviations